salekinsirajus/DIPP/docs/protocol.md

     publisher-subscriber scenario, which might be efficient for power- constrained sensor devices.
 (We need to figure out how these two live in harmony and peace)

+    Let's talk about each models, and compare it against the requirement of our protocol.

+    * Request-Response: It can be synchronus and asynchronus.
+Synchronus means that after sending a request, the reciever has to respond within a certain timelimit.
+Asynchronus means there is no time out for the request, and the responder can respond at a later time.
+Now, it seems that for our purposes, asynchronus should work fine.
+Adding time limit adds more complexity.

+    However, as we plan to utilize the local resources more effectively, once a connection is established, it is not necessary to require a reply with every response, especially on top of TCP.

+    * Security: We are considering using TLS/SSL. (or use one of the robust but lighweight security systems)